 Of the 17,265 stories covered, 9,683 were from traditional media.
 The rest was from social media channels including Twitter, Facebook and more.
 Our expert media analysts covered more than a million online impressions and tracked around 650,424 Twitter accounts.

 Some of the top authors who covered the show includes Zennie Abraham, Tyler Lee and Dean Takahashi.
 Zennie covered around 62 articles, Tyler covered 34 articles, while Dean covered around 30 articles.

 The event had an exceedingly positive tone (79%) as usual – due to the innovations launched and discussed.

 CNET, The Seattle Times, AH AndroidHeadlines, TC and Ubergizmo were some of the major media channels covering the event.
 The found was mentioned 175 times on CNET, while The Seattle Times covered around 119 articles about the event.

 Want to have a deep insight about the event?
 Click here to get the complete media impact report.

 So, how does your brand feature on media?
-Try FullIntel’s media monitoring service to know where you stand against competition in real time.
+Try FullIntel’s media monitoring service to know where you stand against the competition in real-time.
 Sign up for our 15 day FREE trial.